 You will learn about Arabic media, how to make polite requests and express likes and dislikes, receive an introduction to food and drink; and learn to describe daily activities.
 By the end of the course, you will have an understanding of the structure of Arabic and will be able to speak, read, write and understand simple Arabic sentences.

-If you have no prior knowledge of Arabic you must start with Module One, which takes place in October term.
+If you have no prior knowledge of Arabic you must start with part 1, or the full syllabus (parts 1-3).

-If you have some basic knowledge of Arabic and you are already familiar with the content of Module One you may choose to enrol on Module Two or Module Three.
+If you have some basic knowledge of Arabic and you are already familiar with the content of part 1 you may choose to enrol on part 2 or 3.
 See the Eligibility section below for more details.

 Please make sure you have the correct level by using our online guidelines.